Basic Principles of Capacitance

-Capacitance is the ratio of the change in an electric charge to the corresponding change in its electrical potential (i.e., voltage).
-Capacitors, components that that have the “capacity” to store an electric charge, consist of conductive parallel plates that don’t touch or connect with each other.
-Instead, these metal plates are electrically-separated by air or a layer of insulating material (i.e., the dielectric).
+Capacitance is defined as the ratio of the change in an electric charge to the corresponding change in its electrical potential (or voltage).
+Capacitors ; components designed to store electrical charge, consist of conductive parallel plates that are electrically separated by a dielectric material, such as air or an insulating layer.

-MTI’s technology is based on the principles of parallel plate capacitor measurement and uses a probe as one of the plates and a grounded target as the other.
-The electrical capacitance that’s formed between the probe and the target varies as a function of the distance (gap) between these two surfaces.
-An amplifier converts the capacitance of the gap into an output voltage that’s proportional to the gap.
+MTI’s technology is built on the principles of parallel plate capacitor measurement.
+A probe serves as one of the plates, and a grounded target acts as the other.
+The capacitance between these two surfaces changes based on the gap or distance between them.
+This variation in capacitance is converted into an output voltage by an amplifier, which is proportional to the gap distance.

 Uses and Applications